chiradeep/netscaler-autoscale-lambda/README.md

 # Resources used
-The monetary cost should be negligible:
+The monetary cost should be zero or close to it.

 * A DynamoDB table to hold the mutex (low throughput: 2 writes/sec)
 * Lambda execution.
 The number of executions is controlled by the number of scaling events and the number of config changes.
 Generally this should be in the free tier.